Where is your hometown?

 I study chronic disease risk and health behavior, and am interested specifically in lifestyle behaviors (nutrition, physical activity) among rural populations.
 My previous education has provided a strong foundation of human physiology, lifespan psychology, program development, and health behavior theory.
 This foundation of content in my specific interest areas allows me to now focus on cultivating and strengthening my skills in research methods, idea synthesis, and the scientific process.

 Did you always know you wanted to pursue this degree?
-Do you remember when you were inspired to pursue furthering your education?

 It was really a combination of things, with no exact ‘AHA’ moment, but instead a steady layering of experiences that eventually laid a clear path for me.